OpenSIPS/opensips-cli/README.md

 ## Installation

-Please follow detail explanations in the <a href="docs/INSTALLATION.md">Installation</a> section.
+Please follow details provided in the <a href="docs/INSTALLATION.md">Installation</a> section.
-This will provide general advise, on how to install `opensipsctl` in you environment.
+This document includes general advise, on how to install `opensips-cli` as a replacement for depreciated shell script `opensipscli`.

 ## Contribute